imixs/imixs-cloud/management/longhorn/README.md

 ## Ingress Configuration

-To run the Longhorn-UI frontend via traefik.io it is necessary to replace the hostname in the file 030-ingress.yaml.
+To run the Longhorn-UI frontend via an Ingress on NGINX, it is necessary to replace the hostname in the file 030-ingress.yaml.
 Replace {YOUR-DOMAIN-NAME} with your own Internet name:

 	kind: Ingress